auroraliu0312/labMT-hedonometer-project/README.md

 - **Temporal**: Collection reflects Western collecting priorities over centuries
 - **Interpretation**: Titles may be curatorial additions, not artist-given

-- Given these limitations, our analysis can identify patterns in how the Metropolitan Museum of Art describes artworks associated with different aesthetic traditions, but cannot make strong claims about the original artists' intent, about how people from those cultures actually experience the art, or about the full diversity of Eastern or Western aesthetic traditions more broadly.
+- Given these limitations, our analysis can identify patterns in how the Metropolitan Museum of Art describes artworks associated with different aesthetic traditions, but cannot make strong claims about the original artists' intent, how people from those cultures actually experience the art, or the full diversity of Eastern or Western aesthetic traditions more broadly.
 The dataset represents the Met's collection and its curatorial framing, not a balanced sample of global art.

 ### Population Context

 This dataset consists of artworks from the Metropolitan Museum of Art's collection that were retrieved using search terms related to Eastern and Western aesthetic concepts.
-It is important to be clear about what this dataset does and does not represent.
+We want to to be very clear about what this dataset does and does not represent.
 The dataset represents artworks in the Met's collection that contain specific aesthetic keywords in their English-language titles, as provided by the museum, offering a snapshot of how one major Western institution catalogues and presents art from different cultural traditions.
 However, this dataset does not represent a representative sample of all Eastern or Western art, nor does it capture the full diversity of aesthetic concepts within either tradition.
 The Met's collection inherently overrepresents Western European art and objects that Western collectors historically deemed significant, meaning Eastern artworks in the collection may overrepresent objects considered "exotic" or "masterpieces" by Western standards.Therefore, any conclusions drawn from this analysis should be understood as comparisons of how the Metropolitan Museum of Art describes artworks associated with different aesthetic traditions, rather than as universal statements about Eastern versus Western art or aesthetics.

 ### Dataset Characteristics